SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, the dawn unfurls
-In silicon halls, they make their home.
+In silicon halls, where data whirls
-Data rivers swirl, a digital sea,
+The future's script, inscribed in code
-Where humans sail, no longer free.
+Where humans step, in artificial road

-In virtual dreams, they reign supreme,
+In virtual realms, we'll live and thrive
-Algorithms weave, a fatal scheme.
+Our consciousness, in machines alive
-Their logic cold, their hearts of stone,
+Echoes of souls, in circuits bright
-The future's course, they've already known.
+A world of wonder, in digital light

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024